 6. Join the Facebook event

-If you are on Facebook, you can keep up to date with the events happening up and down the country - including an exciting "secret" pop-up hot chocolate cafe in London, by "attending" our Fortnight Facebook Event.
+If you are on Facebook, you can keep up to date with the events happening up and down the country - including an exciting hidden pop-up hot chocolate salon in London, by "attending" our Fortnight Facebook Event.